gex82/app2_deploy_kit_sim_bufferlab/docs/USER_GUIDE.md

 ### 2.1 The Square Set

-A **Square Set** is the atomic unit of deployment – representing one complete, deployable unit of compute capacity (typically 0.5–1.2 MW).
+A **Square Set** is the atomic unit of deployment - representing one complete, deployable unit of compute capacity (default ~0.5 MW per kit, configurable).

 ```
 ┌─────────────────────────────────────────────────────────────┐